invoiceninja/invoiceninja.github.io/source/docs/self-host-installation.md

 ### Installing on Enterprise Linux

-<p>Technically computers also has a guide for installation Invoice Ninja on Enterprise Linux [here](https://forum.invoiceninja.com/t/install-invoice-ninja-v5-on-enterprise-linux-8/4293)</p>
+Technically computers also has a guide for installation Invoice Ninja on Enterprise Linux [here](https://forum.invoiceninja.com/t/install-invoice-ninja-v5-on-enterprise-linux-8/4293)

 ### Download pre built zip.
 (Advanced)